DATE CHANGED: October 27, 2018 is the new date for the course.

 All you need to know about stunts from a writer, director, producer’s point.

-In this intense and interactive one-day course, Raindance Vancouver is proud to have Maja Aro – established Stunt Coordinator within the local professional film industry – walk you through what you need and what it takes to achieve safe, visually engaging and affordable stunts in your independent film.
+In this intense and interactive 3 hours course, Raindance Vancouver is proud to have Maja Aro – established Stunt Coordinator within the local professional film industry – walk you through what you need and what it takes to achieve safe, visually engaging and affordable stunts in your independent film.

-This 1-day intensive course is geared towards indie filmmakers: writers, directors, producers and focuses on debunking some common misconceptions about stunts, to help you understand how they can benefit your story and film, and show you that if done safely under the supervision of a qualified stunt coordinator they don’t have to be scary, or costly.
+This course will not be teaching how to physically do stunts, it is geared towards writers, directors and producers debunking some common misconceptions about stunts, helping you understand how they can benefit your story and film, and that if done safely under the supervision of a qualified stunt coordinator they don’t have to be scary, or costly.
+If approached creatively stunts can be safely executed on all budgets.

 DISCLAIMER: This course will NOT be teaching how to physically do stunts.